wallarm/product-documentation/docs/user-guides/settings/integrations/opsgenie.md

 2. Click the **OpsGenie** block or press the **Add integration** button and choose **OpsGenie**.
 3. Enter an integration name.
 4. Paste the copied API key to the **API key** field.
-5. Choose events to trigger notifications.
+5. Choose event types to trigger notifications.
 If the events are not chosen, notifications will not be sent.
 6. Press **Add integration**.

     ![!OpsGenie integration](../../../images/user-guides/settings/integrations/add-opsgenie-integration.png)